LazzaAU/skill_BackUpAlice/instructions.md

 The default value is 5.
 So Alice will update the backed up folder every 5 days in that case

-If you want to invoke a back up you can say "back yourself up" or similar but to be honest that's not really necessary as she will do it automatically herself anyway.
+If you want to invoke a back up you can say "back yourself up" or similar but to be honest that's not really necessary unless its a initial back up, as she will do it automatically herself anyway.

 And if your back up is current she won't do anything anyway :)